techconsigliere/CanvQuizConverter/README.md

 - Number each question, period, then the question text: `1.
 Question text`
 - Each answer choice gets a letter, period, then the choice text: `a.
 Choice text`
 - Put an asterisk directly before the letter of the correct answer: `*b.
 Choice text`
-- Mark more than one asterisk on a question and the tool will treat it as a select-all-that-apply question automatically.
+- Mark more than one asterisk on a question and the tool will treat it as a multiple answer question automatically.
 It'll flag this in the preview so you can confirm that's what you meant.
 - Letters can be upper or lowercase.
 The tool doesn't care.

 That's it.
 No styles, no tables, no special formatting required.